martin-and-moronuki/jarclasses/posts/2020-11-23-fall-inventory.md

 ### UPDATE: March 7, 2021

 The weather is threatening to turn warm enough that we can't keep our storage room at a consistently low temperature, so it's about time to finish getting through what's left down there.
+Today we made a quart and a half of sauerkraut to use up one of the cabbages.

 On the whole, the project has been pretty successful.